flyingrobots/flyingrobots/README.md

 [**GitScrolls**](https://github.com/gitscrolls/gitscrolls)
 *An epic in commits.
 A mythos in merge requests.*

-In the version-controlled cosmos, Tuxilles seeks perfect code and a clean history.
-Along the way, he learns that wisdom lies not in erasure, but in understanding every messy merge and forgotten branch.
-A sacred dev odyssey wrapped in git metaphysics, team empathy, and open source gospel.
+In the sprawling, version-controlled cosmos, Tuxilles, a young developer, yearns for perfect code and a clean history.
+But as he grapples with the mysteries of the "Unbroken Line" and the wisdom of "Linus the Elder," he discovers that true mastery lies not in erasing the past, but in understanding its every branch.
+The GitScrolls is a profound allegory for the digital age, transforming the mechanics of Git into timeless lessons on collaboration, humility, and the courage to confront—and learn from—your own history.
+It’s a compelling journey that reveals how even the most battle-scarred lines of code can illuminate the path to profound wisdom.

 ---